vg-json-data/sm-json-data/region/region-readme.md

 * _energy:_ Note that this excludes reserve tanks
 * _reserve:_ Note that this excludes regular energy.
 If a node can refill reserves as well as energy, it will have both `energy` and `reserve`
 * _map_
-* _farming:_ Represents the presence monster spawners.
-This may be removed later and replaced by actual monster spawners.

 #### interactionRequires
 [Logical requirements](../logicalRequirements.md) that must be fulfilled each time Samus interacts with the node.